The Research Problem

 Research methods and collaboration plans:

 Stage I: Literature and archival research about the extent to which the taxi industry is penetrated by online platforms in digital-friendly cities and digital-cautious cities.
-Research and media sources about urban transportation in different cities, ranging from government regulations, transportation infrastructures, consumer demands, cultural norms and political dynamics, will be reviewed.
+Research and media sources about urban transportation in different cities, ranging from government regulations, transportation infrastructures, consumer demands, cultural norms, to political dynamics, will be reviewed.
 The team will meet to reflect on different levels of platform penetration in the taxi industry in different places.

 Stage III: Analysis and synthesis of the advantages and disadvantages of the digital-friendly and digital-cautious taxi industries.
 The team will organise a conference to share findings and explore the advantages and disadvantages of the two systems based on archival and field research.